Audio¶

 );

-In the Inspector, each action appears as a toggleable entry.
+In the Inspector, each operation appears as a toggleable entry.
 Enable only what you need.

 Wait for a sound to finish before continuing¶